III B Society

 3c7) A wire diagram graphically represents persons, objects, relations and conditions.

-space.
+group.
 It contains with base patterns centers, clusters, peripheries, appendices, redundancies, breaks

 to trace eg hierarchies, networks, outposts and points of action like initiation, operation, decision,

 c7,3) Example of a tree chart

 Persons A, B, C, ...
 Natural objects On1, On2, On3, ….
 Man made objects Om1, Om2, Om3, ….